o2-opt/ML-Website/README.md

-The main point of this was not to train a usefull or good machine learning algorithm, but rather to learn scikit's built in pipeline, storing models using pickle, and making a website with flask to interact with the model.
+The main point of this was not to train a usefull or good machine learning algorithm, but rather to learn scikit's built in pipeline, storing models using pickle, and making a website with flask and HTML to interact with the model.

 Using data from Capital Bikeshare Washinton 2016, obtained from kaggle.com.